 Potency of Marijuana

-The main ingredient in marijuana that is responsible for the psychoactive, or mood altering, effects is a "cannabinoid" called delta-9-tetrahydrocannabinol, or "THC" for short.
-In combination with other cannabinoids the amount of THC in marijuana determines the strength of the effect of the drug.
+The main ingredient in marijuana responsible for its psychoactive, or mood altering, effects is a cannabinoid called delta-9-tetrahydrocannabinol, or "THC" for short.
+In combination with other cannabinoids, the amount of THC in marijuana determines the strength of the effect of the drug.
 The level of THC in marijuana is not always the same.
 It can vary depending on the strain or variety of the plant, the way in which the plant is grown, the part of the plant that is used, and the way the plant is prepared for use and stored.

-The way in which marijuana is grown can affect the amount of THC in the plant, and therefore the potency.
+The way marijuana is grown can affect the amount of THC in the plant, and therefore its potency.
 Cannabis sativa is the species of plant that most commonly produces the drugs known as marijuana, hash, or hashish.
-Normally, the male cannabis plant fertilises the female plant.
-If female plants are grown in isolation, then the flowering tops of the plant remain unfertilised.
-These unfertilised flowering tops, known as sinsemilla, have particularly high THC levels.
-Crossbreeding and genetic modification can also produce strains of the cannabis plant that have particularly high levels of THC.
+Normally, the male cannabis plant fertilizes the female plant.
+If female plants are grown in isolation, then the flowering tops of the plant remain unfertilized.
+These unfertilized flowering tops, known as “sinsemilla,” have particularly high THC levels.
+Crossbreeding and genetic modification can also produce strains of the cannabis plant with particularly high levels of THC.

 The flowering tops, or "buds" of the female cannabis plant have the highest concentrations of THC, followed by the leaves.
 Much lower THC levels are found in the stalks and seeds of the cannabis plant.

-Long-term users of marijuana in Australia report that cannabis appears to be stronger than in the past.
-On the available evidence it would appear that the strength of marijuana has increased to some extent over the last 25 years, but is not 30 times stronger as is sometimes claimed.
+Anecdotal reports as well as measurement in lab tests suggest that cannabis used today is stronger than in the past.
+Based on available scientific evidence, it would appear that the strength of marijuana has increased to some extent over the last 25 years, though far less than is sometimes claimed.

-It would appear that the main difference nowadays is the part of the plant people smoke and the age at which people commence regular use.
+Instead, it is likely that the main difference today is the part of the plant people smoke and the age at which people begin regular use.
 It is more common for people today to smoke the flowering heads of the plant which are much more potent than the leaf product.
-In addition, people are more likely to smoke cannabis in a "bong."
 These changes in the patterns of use may result in users of today taking in higher levels of THC than in the past.
-Additionally, the younger people start and the more regularly they use, the more likely they are to be adversely affected by marijuana.
+Additionally, the younger age at which people start, and the more regularly they use, the more likely they are to be adversely affected by marijuana.
 Simply focusing on marijuana potency may obscure the fact that young regular users are most at risk of marijuana related harm.